stytchauth/stytch-expo-example/README.md

 ### What is the purpose of the Express/Node server?
 It is best practice for API secrets to not be stored client side.
 For that reason, the client application communicates with the Express/Node server, and the server interacts with the Stytch API.
 This architecture keeps the Stytch API secret key off the user's device.

+## Security considerations when building your mobile application

+### Session storage

+It is important to store long lived sessions, and other sensitive data securely client-side.
+This example uses [`expo-secure-store`](https://docs.expo.dev/versions/latest/sdk/securestore/) to store the user session which leverages iOS keychain and Android's encrypted Keystore system.

+### Redirects and deep linking

+Mobile applications have specific attack vectors which don't apply to web applications.
+Stytch's email magic links and OAuth authentication products rely on redirect URLs to function; in the case of a mobile application you would use a deep link as a redirect URL.
+Native deep linking is dangerous to use for these redirect URLs as you should never pass sensitive information in them ([more information](https://reactnative.dev/docs/security#authentication-and-deep-linking)).

+Stytch does not currently support Proof of Key Code Exchange (PKCE) which makes this flows secure.
+We are actively working on it, but our current recommendation is to not use Stytch's email magic links or OAuth products in your mobile application.
+If you have questions please reach out to support@stytch.com, and we can provide further guidance.

 ## Running locally

 **Create a Stytch account**